David Nathan (politician)

 David Nathan is a former member of the Michigan House of Representatives first elected in 2008.
 He represented part of Detroit.

 Early life

 Nathan was born in Detroit, Michigan.

 Career

 Nathan owns a real estate business.

 On November 4, 2008, Nathan won the election and became a Democratic member of Michigan House of Representatives for District 11.
 Nathan defeated Leonard A. Mier Jr. with 96.93% of the votes.
 On November 2, 2010, as an incumbent, Nathan won the election and continued serving District 11.
 Nathan defeated Leonard Mier with 97.09% of the votes.
 On November 6, 2012, Nathan won the election and became a Democratic member of Michigan House of Representatives for District 8.
 Nathan defeated David Porter with 96.92% of the votes.

+In 2014 he ran unsuccessfully for State Senate, losing in the Democratic primary to David Knezek.

 Personal life

-Nathan's wife is Leslie Nathan.
-They have four children.
+Nathan's wife is Adrienne Nathan.
+They have five children.
 Nathan and his family live in Detroit, Michigan.